dop-cluster/HPC-Documentation/Page-6.md

-# Introduction to Parallel Programming
+# Parallel Programming 101

 Parallel programming involves dividing a computational task into smaller sub-tasks that can be executed simultaneously, thereby reducing the overall execution time.
-This approach is particularly beneficial in High-Performance Computing (HPC) environments, where large-scale computations are common.
+This approach is particularly beneficial in HPC environments, where large-scale computations are common.

 There are mainly two models of parallel computing: